SarahJumaiah/SarahJumaiah/README.md

 ## __🌐 Explore More__

-You can find my projects, skills, experience, and more on my <a href="https://sarahjumaiah.netlify.app" target="_blank">Portfolio</a>.
+You can find my projects, skills, experience, and more on my [Portfolio](https://sarahjumaiah.netlify.app).